top of page

 Eliseo Parra: Behavioral Ecology

-Currently a PhD student at UCLA but a founding member and current collaborator with the Forest Fear Lab, Seo has been a lifelong naturalist, and has over a decade of field experience in the Peruvian Amazon.
-He is currently studying the relative importance of alarm and safety networks in Amazonian mixed species flocks and how they are mediated by forest distrubance.
+A founding member and current collaborator with the Forest Fear Lab, Seo has been a lifelong naturalist and has over a decade of field experience in the Peruvian Amazon.
+He is currently studying the relative importance of alarm and safety networks in Amazonian mixed species flocks and how they are mediated by forest disturbance.

 Will grew up in Massachusetts and has always been an avid birder.
 His passion for the avian world pushed him to study biology at Wheaton College (Massachusetts).
 After graduating from Wheaton, Will realized his main interest was in tropical birds while working on various field projects in Costa Rica and Peru.
-He just successfully defended his Masters thesis at CSULB, where he studied the evolutionary patterns of ant following in neotropical birds.
+He studied the evolutionary patterns of ant following in neotropical birds.